 Other considerations include architectural details and unique building materials, as in the case of many brownstones.
 Market conditions often affect the amount it will cost to rebuild a structure.

-Keep your coverage current
+Keep your insurance coverage current

 It’s a good idea to review your insurance policy at least once a year with your broker.
 This review should address inflation rates and other factors specific to your area.
 This is also an excellent time to discuss any property improvements.
 Upgrades often increase the amount of coverage you need, but some improvements lower your risk and may qualify for discounts.